Dharasana Satyagraha: Background

-The Indian National Congress, led by Gandhi and Jawaharlal Nehru, publicly issued the Declaration of Independence, or Purna Swaraj, on January 26, 1930.
-The Salt March to Dandi, concluding with the making of illegal salt by Gandhi on April 6, 1930, launched a nationwide protest against the British salt tax.
-On May 4, 1930, Gandhi wrote to Lord Irwin, Viceroy of India, explaining his intention to raid the Dharasana Salt Works.
+The Indian National Congress, led by Gandhi and Jawaharlal Nehru, publicly issued the Declaration of Independence, or Purna Swaraj, on 26 January 1930.
+The Salt March to Dandi, concluding with the making of illegal salt by Gandhi on 6 April 1930, launched a nationwide protest against the British salt tax.
+On 4 May 1930, Gandhi wrote to Lord Irwin, Viceroy of India, explaining his intention to raid the Dharasana Salt Works.
 He was immediately arrested.
 The Indian National Congress decided to continue with the proposed plan of action.
-Many of the Congress leaders were arrested before the planned day, including Nehru and Sardar Vallabhbhai Patel.

-Dharasana march

-The march went ahead as planned, with Abbas Tyabji, a 76 year old retired judge, leading the march with Gandhi's wife Kasturbai at his side.
+Many of the Congress leaders were arrested before the planned day, including Nehru head as planned, with Abbas Tyabji, a 76 year old retired judge, leading the march with Gandhi's wife Kasturbai at his side.
 Both were arrested before reaching Dharasana and sentenced to three months in prison.
 After their arrests, the peaceful agitation continued under the leadership of Sarojini Naidu and Maulana Abul Kalam Azad.
 Some Congress leaders disagreed with Gandhi's promotion of a woman to lead the march.
 Hundreds of Indian National Congress volunteers started marching towards the site of the Dharasana Salt Works.
 Several times, Naidu and the satyagrahis approached the salt works, before being turned back by police.
 At one point they sat down and waited for twenty-eight hours.
 Hundreds more were arrested.